RyanYuanyang/Sea-Battle-Game/README.md

--Modes 2: Recruit.
+- Modes 2: Recruit.
 It's a recruit mode.
 The player is provided with limited

--Modes 3: Single player.
+- Modes 3: Single player.
 You can play with an AI.